To Prologue or not to Prologue: How to Draft the First Scene of Your Novel

 - Start by looking over your timelines and plotlines as well as any other information or text you have so far regarding this scene, character, and setting.

-- Then move on and ponder your goals for this section (what about your character or world are you trying to show your reader?).
+- Then move on and ponder your goals for this section (what about your character or world are you trying to show to your reader?).

 - Think about how this intro will lead up to the inciting incident (foreshadowing works well here).